bigmoves/quickslice/docs/README.md

 # Quickslice

 Quickslice is an AppView for AT Protocol applications.
 Point it at your Lexicon schemas and you get a production GraphQL API with OAuth authentication, real-time sync from the network, and joins across record types.
-No resolver boilerplate, no firehose ingestion code, no database normalization logic.

 ## The Problem